-£500 could support four women for a year with loans and training.
+£500 could support five women for a year with loans and training.

-£1000 could pay for financial literacy and business training for 40 women for a year.
+£1000 could pay for business and finance training for over 100 women for a year.

-£4000 could fund a Loan & Training Officer for a year to support over 400 women.
+£3000 could fund a Loan and Training Officer for a year to support over 500 women.

-£10,000 could pay for five motorbikes which are essential for our Loan & Training Officers to reach women in remote villages.
+£10,000 could pay for five motorbikes which are essential for our Loan and Training Officers to reach women in remote villages.

-£50,000 could fund a MicroLoan branch for one year.
+£50,000 could fund a MicroLoan branch for two years.

-£250,000 could help us set up operations and support women in a new country.
+£150,000 could help us to start supporting women in a new country, and fund our work for the first two years.